OlalekanIsola/Tree-sampling-Strategies/README.md

 # Tree-sampling-Strategies
-This program was written in ROS for Autonomous Robot to detect plants along a row and turn towards it depending on the specification.
+This program is written in ROS for Autonomous Robot to detect plants along a row and turn towards it depending on the specification.
 I built on this project (https://github.com/etgaro/OSE_Final_Project).

 There are two different different Scenarios, one detects and moves toward color red attached to a tree and the other goes to every N plant